Stress Relief: How Does Stress Affect the Body?

 How does stress affect the body on a daily basis?

-What are the signs that I’m experiencing chronic stress?
+What are the signs of chronic stress?

 Can lifestyle changes help reduce stress naturally?